Hoyland.cloud

-In Norwegian there is a saying; “A loved child has many names”.
+In Norwegian there is a saying; “Kjært barn har mange navn” (A loved child has many names).
 WDAC is no exception:

-But don’t confuse this child with the older one, “AppLocker”.
-They could theoretically also co-exist, making me slightly confused.
+But don’t confuse this child with the older sibling, “AppLocker”.
+These siblings can also co-exist on the same system, making me slightly confused… But I guess we’ll get back to that later.
 Personally I’m going to stick with “WDAC” as the name.
-Follow me (if you want to) on this journey to figure out whats going on here.
+Follow me (if you want to) on this journey to figure out how to use WDAC for system hardening.

 Going forward